tmandzak/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image5]

-From the plot above we can see that model becomes more and more overfitted with epochs.
+From the plot above we can see that the model becomes more and more overfitted with epochs.
 Corresponding model and videos can be found in **tracks30** folder.
 Though the car keeps in both Track 1 and 2, it fails on old Track 2 hitting the fence in about half a way.
-Another probable sign of overfitting is a noticable shaking which which didn't occur for low number of epochs.
+Another probable sign of overfitting is a noticable shaking which didn't occur for low number of epochs.
+My current best thinking is that our model is too complex for our data and that there is some space for simplifications of the model.
+Also training loss decreesing looks to be somewhat slow.

 Aiming to achieve a better generalization I decided to try out number of epochs equal 5.
 As expected after previous plot, training and validation losses are closer and we can expect a better generalization.

 ![alt text][image6]

-Correspo

-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Corresponding model and results are placed in **tracks** folder and we can now see the vehicle is able to drive autonomously around each track without leaving the road.

+The final step was to find out what if I want the car to drive faster.
+In this case we need to tune ```correction``` parameter down since the car is now able to reach the center of the road faster and too steep angle of restore will throw the car from one side to another.
+Setting ```correction = 0.01``` let the car drive at a ```speed = 24``` on Track 1.

 #### 2. Final Model Architecture